June Blooms

 An upright, multi-stemmed, deciduous shrub, oakleaf hydrangea typically grows four to six feet tall.
 Native to North America, the shrub can be found within woodlands and along bluffs and ravines from Georgia to Florida and Louisiana.
 One of the most notable characteristics of the plant is its white flowers that are produced in the summer.
 Come fall, the leaves of the shrub will transition from green to dark red, offering beautiful views.

-Location(s): Along Pliny’s Allée, Entry Garden, and between The Court and the Cottage Garden
+Location(s): Along Pliny’s Allée, Entry Garden, and between The Court and Cottage Garden

 Small white flowers bloom in groups on a winterberry.